duckmanager/Bathymetric-map-Lake-Caputh/README.md

     functionality: changes measured depth distance into neagtiv depth values

+filter_validation_points
+    input: com_gdf, Geodataframe - containing the full set of bathymetric data points sample_rate, int - rate at which every point gets assigned to validation dataset

+    output: gdf_interpol_points, Geodataframe: Contains all remaining sonar points used for interpolation, excluding boundary points and regularly sampled validation points. gdf_validation_points, Geodataframe: Contains a spatially uniform subset of sonar points used for validation, selected at the specified interval, also excluding boundary points.

+    functionality:
+    This function is designed to support validation of spatial interpolation methods by systematically splitting the dataset into two subsets: one for interpolation and one for validation.
+Boundary points, which are  used to constrain edge conditions in interpolation, are excluded from both subsets, because of lower point density and pointlessnes in validation.
+Among the remaining sonar points, every sample_rate-th point is selected as a validation point, ensuring an even spatial distribution.
+This method helps maintain the representativeness of the validation set across the surveyed area while minimizing bias.
+The remaining points form the interpolation dataset.
+This approach is particularly useful for testing interpolation accuracy or for cross-validation during model development.

+correct_waterlevel
+    input: gdf: GeoDataFrame containing sonar measurement data, including depth and spatial coordinates.
+            data_dir: Path to data-folder including one "waterlevel" folder with a CSV file "waterlevel.csv" containing mesaured water levels. "waterlevel.scv" contains "waterlevel" in m and "date" in (DD/MM/YYYY-format)column  The earliest measurement must be of same day or earlier than the first sonar measurment.
+The latest measuremnt must be at the same day or later than latest sonar-measurement. reference_day (optional): Reference day for depth correction (MM/DD/YYYY format), if empty, reference day gets determined automatically

+    output: gdf_corrected: GeoDataFrame with updated depth values:
+                                    [Depth (m)]: Corrected depth values, adjusted for water level fluctuations.
+                                    [Depth_uncorrected (m)]: Original depth values before correction.
+                                        Other columns remain unchanged.

+            message: "Reference day from user input: MM/DD/YYYY" - if user gave reference date or
+                        "Reference day automatically set to: MM/DD/YYYY" - if reference day gt automatically determined with MM/DD/YYY being the reference day used for the calculations.

+    functionality: The function corrects measured depth values (Depth (m)) based on water level fluctuations recorded in waterlevel_csv.
+    Uses "Date" from, that gets completed from date/Time if it has missing values.
+Date gets srted by unique values.
+    Matches are searched with date in waterlevel.
+Converts date in numerical values and uses np.interp() to linearly interpolate missing water levels for measurement days.
+Reference day gets determined, if not given by user input, by Choose the first measurement day with an exact match in the water level dataset.
+    If no exact match exists, select the closest date based on proximity to available water level records.
+    Calculate the depth correction: Depth (m) = Depth (m) - (waterlevel_measurement - waterlevel_reference), except if Depth (m) == 0  (should only happen at artifical edge points).
+    Store corrected data in Depth (m) and the original uncorrected data in "Depth_uncorrected (m)".

+Combining fault detection functions:
+If both techniques should be applied:
+    automatic_detection & manual_overwrite(in interactive_error_correction) = True
+If only one technique should be applied - turn this one True, other False

+If a a sufficent filtering was figuered out and safed in "faulty_points_dir" but want to run the code again, turn both False.
+The filtering will be applied again.
+Just make sure the point order stays the same.

 detect_and_remove_faulty_depths
     input: geodf_projected, GeoDataFrame - output of adjust_depths or create_multibeam_points for correction without edge points